-The Forest currently covers 7,000 acres with over 100 miles of public and permissive footpaths for people to explore the woodlands and spend time in nature.
+The Forest currently covers 7,000 acres with 58 miles of public and permissive footpaths for people to explore the woodlands and spend time in nature.

 We are passionate about encouraging people to spend time in the Forest, and our staff, volunteers, and supporters all work hard to provide and maintain the public access routes.

 Walking routes can be found in two areas of the Forest - Dorsington (between Stratford-Upon-Avon and Evesham) and Spernal (between Alcester and Redditch).

 Not all areas of the Heart of England Forest offer permissive or public access, so please visit our woodland walks section for full information and downloadable maps of our woodlands with permissive footpath walks.

 To allow people to enjoy the Forest 364 days a year, we need to close our permissive footpaths for just one day.
 The date for closure for all permissive paths this year is 7th December 2022.
 Read more about footpath closures here.